Palm (unit): Continental Europe

 The palms of medieval (palma) and early modern Europe—the Italian, Spanish, and Portuguese palmo and French palme—were based upon the Roman "greater palm", reckoned as a hand's span or length.

 In Italy, the palm (palmo) varied regionally.
 The Genovese palm was about 24.76–24.85 cm; in the Papal States, the Roman palm about 21.05 cm according to Hutton but divided into the Roman "architect's palm" (palmo di architetti) of about 22.32 cm and "merchant's palm" (palmo del braccio di mercantia) of about 21.21 cm according to Greaves; and the Neapolitan palm reported as 20.31 cm by Riccioli but 21.80 cm by Hutton's other sources.
 On Sicily and Malta, it was 24.61 cm.

 In France, the palm (palme or pan) was about 24.61 cm in Pernes-les-Fontaines, Vaucluse, and about 24.76 cm in Languedoc.

 Palaiseau gave metric equivalents for the palme or palmo in 1816, and Rose provided English equivalents in 1900:

+From 19th C. Italian sources emerges that :